Nilstrieb/Hunterlang/README.md

 # Hunterlang
 A hunter x hunter themed interpreted esoteric programming language.

-A the first version of the lexer is done, the parser is still in work.
+The first version of the lexer is done, the parser is still in work.
 Some example code:
 ```
 #Add two numbers